 - Discreet curriculum time

-- Teaching through contexts for learning
+- Regular teaching through contexts for learning

 - As and when issues arise, ensuring time is made to meet and address the needs of the children.